-Optional Step: Make a spice bag by cutting a square piece of cheesecloth / muslin / Chux wipes and placing the toasted aromatics in the center.
+Make a spice bag by cutting a square piece of cheesecloth / muslin / Chux wipes and place the toasted aromatics in the center.
 Bring the corners of the cloth towards the middle and tie it off with a string so that the aromatics cant escape.
-(Note 3)
+(Note 2)

 Strain the soup and press as much liquid from the vegetables as you can.

 Add the fish sauce and check the soup for seasoning.
-Use fish sauce for more salt or add more boiling water to dilute the flavour.
-(Note 6)
+Use more fish sauce to add more flavour or add more boiling water to dilute.
+(Note 4)

-Place the coriander, Thai basil, bean sprouts, fresh chillies and lemon / lime wedges on a serving platter for the table.
+Place (if using) the coriander, Thai basil, bean sprouts, fresh chillies, lemon wedges on a serving platter for the table.
 Also serve (if using) the hoisin sauce, sriracha and fish sauce as condiments.

 Bring the soup to a mild boil.

 Tear off chunks of chicken and place it on top the of the noodles and then ladle the boiling soup over the top.